Clarity logoClarity logoClarity

 The S-Corp Strategy: Reducing SE Tax Legally

-This is the single most discussed tax strategy among self-employed people, and for good reason.
+This is one of the most discussed tax strategies among self-employed people, and for good reason.
 By electing S-corporation status (either by forming an LLC and filing Form 2553, or by incorporating as an S-corp), you can split your business income into two buckets:

 Example: Your business nets $150,000.
 As a sole proprietor, you'd pay SE tax on the full amount — roughly $21,200.
 As an S-corp, you pay yourself a "reasonable salary" of $90,000 (FICA on that: ~$13,770) and take the remaining $60,000 as a distribution (no FICA).
 SE tax savings: roughly $7,400 per year.